dodona-edu/dodona-edu.github.io/en/references/exercise-directory-structure/README.md

 Inside the `description` directory, you can specify the following directories:
 - **An optional `media` directory**: this directory contains static files such as images used in the exercise description.
 - **An optional `boilerplate` directory**: this directory contains the files `boilerplate.en`, `boilerplate.nl`, and/or `boilerplate`.
 The contents of these files are loaded automatically in the submission text area of the users.
 You can use this to provide some starting code or structure to your students.
 - **An `evaluation` directory**: the content of this directory is made available to the judge and can, for example, contain files containing the test code.
+Look at the documentation of the judge you are using to see what files are expected.
+You can find links to the documentation for each judge [here](/en/references/judges).
 - **An optional `workdir` directory**: The content of this directory is made available when running the judge and can, for example, contain data files needed during execution.
 - **An optional `solution` directory**: Files in this directory will be shown on the exercise info page as sample solutions.
 Multiple sample solutions are possible, but files with a name starting with *solution* will be sorted first.